 All these influences make it very hard for companies to reply to the original question: “How certain are you that your company will survive in twenty years from now?”

-Companies often don’t have any influence over these trends, so it’s even harder to assess how they will impact their business, and how to adapt one’s strategy to it.
+Companies often don’t have any influence over these trends, so it’s even harder to assess how they will impact their competitive advantage, and how to adapt one’s business strategy to it.

 It is hard, but certainly not impossible.